 When you use either authorized views or row-level access policies for row-level security, we recommend that you monitor for any suspicious activity using audit logging.

 Side channels, such as the query duration, can leak information about rows that are at the edge of a storage shard.
 Such attacks would likely require either some knowledge of how the table is sharded, or a large number of queries.

 Comparison of authorized views, row-level security, and separate tables

-The following table compares the performance and security of authorized views, row-level access policies, and separate tables.
+The following table compares the flexibility, performance, and security of authorized views, row-level access policies, and separate tables.